ethantsaox/SQL-Case-Studies/Case Study: Danny's Diner/README.md

 ## Objective

-The objective of this project is to enhance my PostgreSQL skills by analyzing customer data from Danny's Diner.
+The objective of this project is to enhance my PostgreSQL skills by analyzing customer data.
 Through this project, I aim to answer specific questions about customer visiting patterns, spending behavior, and menu preferences using SQL queries.
 This analysis will help Danny deliver a better and more personalized experience for his loyal customers and make informed decisions about expanding the customer loyalty program.

 ***